primaryobjects/AI-Programmer/README.md

 AI-Programmer
 =========

 AI-Programmer is an experiment with using artificial intelligence and genetic algorithms to automatically generate a program, in the Brainf*** programming language, that writes a specific phrase to the console.
+In short, it's an AI genetic algorithm implementation with self modifying code.

 ## Motivation